 You can watch the video below to verify the integrity of the Linux Mint installation image file using 3rd party software on your Windows computer, and also subscribe to our YouTubechannel to support us!

 In this article, we have examined step by step how to verify the Linux installation image files on the Windows operating system.
-We recommend that you verify the ISO file before performing a new Linux installation.
+We recommend that you verify the ISO file before installing a new Linux system.
 You may also want to support the developer of this program.
 Thanks for following us!